 The visa fee is €80.
 For nationals of Australia, Bangladesh, Canada, the United States of America, and the United Kingdom, different rates are applied.
 This is due to reciprocity measures that Spain has implemented.
 In these cases, the application fees for a non-lucrative Spanish residency visa must be consulted with the Consular Office.

-How to apply for a Spain Non-lucrative Visa?
+How to Apply for a Non Lucrative Visa in Spain

 The first step in applying for a Non-lucrative Visa is gathering all the documents required.
 You can apply for this residency permit up to 90 days before the intended travel date to Spain.
 A Spain Non-lucrative Visa can be applied for through the Spanish Embassy, Spanish Consulate, or a third-party organization that provides visa services on behalf of Spain in your country of residence.

-• Appeals of refusal: If a non-lucrative residence card is denied, applicants may appeal for reconsideration to the same Spanish Consular Office within one month of the refusal notification.
+- Appeals of refusal: If visa or residence permit is denied, applicants may appeal for reconsideration to the same Spanish Consular Office within one month of the refusal notification.
 Applicants may also file an appeal with the High Court of Justice of Madrid within two months of receiving the notification of the refusal or dismissal of the reconsideration appeal.

 All foreign nationals, including each family member over 18, holding a Non-lucrative Visa must apply for their NIE (Número de Identificación de Extranjero) within one month of the date of their arrival in Spain.